google/gsocguides/pages/mentor/15-special_circumstances.md

 already done, not work they might do.
 Failing a student who has a special circumstance isn't easy, but might be the right thing to do.

-Note: Students must still complete their evaluation in order to be passed.
+Note: Students must still complete their final evaluation in order to be passed.